-NOTE L - RELATED PARTY TRANSACTIONS
+NOTE K - RELATED PARTY TRANSACTIONS

 City of Delray Beach: The CRA is a component unit of the City of Delray Beach, Florida.
-For the year ended September 30, 2017, the CRA's tax increment revenues include \$10,100,654 received from the City.
-CRA expenditures for the year ended September 30, 2017, include charges of \$4,108,200 for contractual and other services provided by the City to the CRA in connection with various administrative and redevelopment activities, \$3,140,286 for construction services related to redevelopment projects, \$450,000 for the downtown shuttle, and \$993,780 for sponsorship of City tennis tournaments.
-The CRA also received approximately \$232,000 in reimbursements from the City for various projects.
+For the year ended September 30, 2018, the CRA's tax increment revenues include \$11,731,860 received from the City.
+CRA expenditures for the year ended September 30, 2018, include charges of \$3,090,777 for contractual and other services provided by the City to the CRA in connection with various administrative and redevelopment activities, \$2,982,616 for construction services related to redevelopment projects, \$475,000 for the downtown shuttle, and \$1,000,000 for sponsorship of City tennis tournaments.
+The CRA also received approximately \$177,000 in reimbursements from the City for various projects.

-At September 30, 2017, the CRA had accounts receivable due from the City of \$98,599, notes receivable of \$100,000, accounts payable to the City of \$3,148,298 for reimbursement of certain administrative and redevelopment expenditures and loans payable to the City of \$2,529,933.
+At September 30, 2018, the CRA had accounts receivable due from the City of \$30,582, notes receivable of \$150,000, accounts payable to the City of \$1,319,976 for reimbursement of certain administrative and redevelopment expenditures and loans payable to the City of \$2,168,514.

 Component Unit: The Block 60 Parking Condominium Association, Inc. is a component unit of the CRA.
-For the year ended September 30, 2017, the Block 60 Parking Condominium Association, Inc. received assessments from the CRA and the City totaling \$7,480 and \$1,760, respectively.
+For the year ended September 30, 2018, the Block 60 Parking Condominium Association, Inc. received assessments from the CRA and the City totaling \$7,480 and \$1,760, respectively.

-NOTE M - COMMITMENTS AND CONTINGENCIES
+NOTE L - COMMITMENTS AND CONTINGENCIES

-Lease Commitment as Lessor: The CRA had the following lease commitments as lessor at September 30, 2017:
+Lease Commitment as Lessor: The CRA had the following lease commitments as lessor at September 30, 2018:

 Factual Multi Services, LLC: The CRA entered into an agreement to lease the property located at 135 NW 5th Avenue, Unit C6 to Factual Multi Services, LLC for \$1,094 monthly base rent plus \$402 monthly condominium assessment commencing January 10, 2014 and extending through January 9, 2018.
 The lease was further extended from January 10, 2018 through January 9, 2021 for \$800 monthly base rent plus \$402 monthly condominium assessment.
 The amount of the monthly condominium assessment may be adjusted during the term of the lease.
-The carrying value of the leased property was approximately \$100,000 at September 30, 2017.
+The carrying value of the leased property was approximately \$100,000 at September 30, 2018.

 Delray Beach Housing Group: On September 11, 2011 the CRA entered into a ground lease and property management agreement with the Delray Beach Housing Group, Inc. (a Florida not-for-profit organization) to lease, manage, maintain and operate the existing rental units owned by the CRA known as the Carolyn Quince Court and La France Apartments.
 The CRA also entered into a similar ground lease and property management agreement with the CLT on September 22, 2011 for the Palm Manor apartments and on June 27, 2013 for the SW 12th Avenue Duplexes.
 Each agreement provides for an annual rental payment to the CRA of \$1 and that the lessees will pay all taxes, fees, assessments, utilities, insurance and other charges incurred by the CRA for the properties.
 The term of each agreement is for five years with one renewal option for an additional five year period.
-All three leases were renewed through September 22, 2021.
-The properties were purchased by the CRA to provide affordable housing for City residents and had a total carrying value of approximately \$5,130,000 at September 30, 2017.
+The original three leases were renewed through September 22, 2021 and the SW 12th Avenue Duplexes lease was renewed through June 27, 2023.
+The properties were purchased by the CRA to provide affordable housing for City residents and had a total carrying value of approximately \$5,017,000 at September 30, 2018.